nframmy/tahoe_lab_inc_analysis/README.md

 nutrients: numerical variable for nutrient treatment (0 = ambient, 1 = enriched)

-NO3_N_ug_L: initial concentration of nitrate and nitrite in water used to fill metabolic chambers; expressed as micrograms N per liter
+NO3_N_ug_L_initial: initial concentration of nitrate and nitrite in water used to fill metabolic chambers; expressed as micrograms N per liter

-NH4_N_ug_L: initial concentration of ammonium in water used to fill metabolic chambers; expressed as micrograms N per liter
+NH4_N_ug_L_initial: initial concentration of ammonium in water used to fill metabolic chambers; expressed as micrograms N per liter

-SRP_ug_L: initial concentration of soluble reactive phosphorus (phosphate) in water used to fill metabolic chambers; expressed as micrograms P per liter
+SRP_ug_L_initial: initial concentration of soluble reactive phosphorus (phosphate) in water used to fill metabolic chambers; expressed as micrograms P per liter

+DP_ug_L_initial: initial concentration of dissolved phosphorus in water used to fill metabolic chambers; expressed as micrograms P per liter

 exp_ID: unique ID number assigned to each individual experiment for statistical analysis purposes